 2. Upload using WATS Rest API

-In order to use the API, you must authenticate all requests (please see Authentication).
-As an example using Postman, you will need to send the XML in the body using a PUT request.
+To use the API, you must authenticate all requests (please see Authentication).
+As an example, using Postman, you will need to send the XML in the body using a PUT request.

-Note that the PUT request will fail if one of the following criteria's are met:
+Note that the PUT request will fail if one of the following criteria are met:

 - XML was not sent in the request body

 - BOM element is missing part number and/or revision

 - BOM element does not contain any components